section-engineering-education/engineering-education/content/articles/building-faq-page-using-react-styled-components-and-react/index.md

 Each dummy question has an `id`, which is required for mapping operations to prevent a repetition of data.
 We also have a question field, and a corresponding answer field.

-That wraps up this step, time to proceed to the next step.

 #### Step 4: Creating the banner component
-The banner component is the container where the questions and answers would be displayed.
+The banner component is the container where the questions and answers will be displayed.

 To set up the component, we will create an `Banner.js` file with the code as shown below: